 Our society spends tons of money and time on many other discretionary purchases even in this tough economy.
 People spend $80 for a football ticket and not on a pair of earrings or a handmade ceramic bowl.
 And I ponder how the arts end up being such an orphan.

-While it is very entertaining to see Helen Drutt saying that "Martha Stewart doesn't belong at this Conference" (visualize Helen standing at the podium, indignant, proud and outrageous all in one moment), I think we make a big mistake trying to be exclusive in the arts and crafts club.
+While it is very entertaining to see Helen Drutt saying that "Martha Stewart doesn't belong at this Conference" (visualize Helen standing at the podium, indignant, proud, and outrageous all in one moment), I think we make a big mistake trying to be exclusive in the arts and crafts club.

 Why does the established studio craft world feel threatened by the D.I.Y. movement?
-Why do the art and craft elite feel a need to divorce themselves from Martha Stewart and any other amateur craft effort?
+Why does the art and craft elite feel a need to divorce themselves from Martha Stewart and any other amateur craft effort?
 Why were the ACC Conference Convenings "by invitation only?"
 Who are they afraid might come?